venturehive/docs/src/flitepath/user.md

 # Manage Content

-Beekeeper helps you manage Events, Meetings and Deliverables for your program and only lets people see the content that they are supposed to see as dictated by their role.
+Flitepath helps you manage Events, Meetings and Deliverables for your program and only lets people see the content that they are supposed to see as dictated by their role.

 ## Calendar & iCal